khulnasoft-lab/golang_sdk/client/docs/ModelComplianceScanTriggerReq.md

 `func (o *ModelComplianceScanTriggerReq) UnsetBenchmarkTypes()`

 UnsetBenchmarkTypes ensures that no value is present for BenchmarkTypes, not even an explicit nil
+### GetKhulnasoftSystemScan

+`func (o *ModelComplianceScanTriggerReq) GetKhulnasoftSystemScan() bool`

+GetKhulnasoftSystemScan returns the KhulnasoftSystemScan field if non-nil, zero value otherwise.

+### GetKhulnasoftSystemScanOk

+`func (o *ModelComplianceScanTriggerReq) GetKhulnasoftSystemScanOk() (*bool, bool)`

+GetKhulnasoftSystemScanOk returns a tuple with the KhulnasoftSystemScan field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetKhulnasoftSystemScan

+`func (o *ModelComplianceScanTriggerReq) SetKhulnasoftSystemScan(v bool)`

+SetKhulnasoftSystemScan sets KhulnasoftSystemScan field to given value.

+### HasKhulnasoftSystemScan

+`func (o *ModelComplianceScanTriggerReq) HasKhulnasoftSystemScan() bool`

+HasKhulnasoftSystemScan returns a boolean if a field has been set.

 ### GetFilters

 `func (o *ModelComplianceScanTriggerReq) GetFilters() ModelScanFilter`